opentripplanner/developer-days/index.md

 The preliminary schedule is available as a [Kanban board](https://kanban.adminforge.de/b/xJqXAF2BpdwjpcSCz/otp-developer-days-2024-berlin).

+## Getting around the city

+You can buy public transport tickets from the official [BVG Tickets App](https://www.bvg.de/de/abos-und-tickets/alle-apps/ticket-app) as well as the routing planning app [BVG Fahrinfo](https://www.bvg.de/de/abos-und-tickets/alle-apps/fahrinfo-app).
+Ticket machines are also available at train and subway stations but not bus stops.
+Wherever you get your tickets, it might be cheaper to get a daily or weekly pass rather than individual tickets.

+Berlin is flat and therefore cycling is a popular option.
+Some hotels also have a bike rental service.

 ## Social events

 Social events like dinners and excursions will also be part of the program.